Understanding LXI and PXI for SwitchingUnderstanding LXI and PXI for Switching

 Functional diagram of LXI module 60-554

-LXI products like our 60-554 integrate multiple sub-assemblies into a single matrix in preference to using separate matrices
+LXI products like our 60-554 integrates multiple sub-assemblies into a single matrix in preference to using separate matrices

 In PXI, some of these issues can be partly addressed by using modules that extend over more than one slot, an example being our BRIC™ large PXI matrix.
-These products integrate the switching system over 2, 4, 8 and 12 PXI slots using only one connection to the backplane.
-They then use their backplane to provide connectivity between the sub-assemblies in the BRIC.
-This reduces cabling and interfacing costs that would otherwise be incurred and make a PXI solution much more competitive, though still not as competitive as can be created in LXI platforms with even larger switching systems.
+These products integrate the switching system over 2, 4, 8 and 12 PXI slots using only one connection to the backplane and then use their own backplane to provide connectivity between the sub-assemblies in the BRIC.
+This reduces cabling and interfacing costs that would otherwise by incurred and make a PXI solution much more competitive, though still not as competitive as can be created in LXI platforms with even larger switching systems.

-More information on BRIC PXI matrix designs can be found here, and general topics about the BRICs can be found here.
+More information on BRIC PXI matrix designs can be found here and general topics about the BRIC's here.

 PXI modules in an LXI Chassis

-Our PXI modules do not have to be confined to a PXI chassis.
-PXI designs may suit your application for those with diverse switching needs, but you do not necessarily want to spread your computer PCI bus to external modules.
-For example, you may need to have a longer distance between the controller and the switching system chassis, or maybe you want to get a more web-like feel to the system for remote access or have the ability to make changes without powering down the system controller.
+Our PXI modules do not have to be confined to PXI chassis.
+For those of you with diverse switching needs, PXI designs may suit your application but you do not necessarily want to spread your computer PCI bus to external modules.
+For example, you may need to have a longer distance between the controller and the switching system chassis, or maybe want to get a more web like feel to the system for remote access, or have the ability to make changes without powering down the system controller.

 Examples of PXI and LXI chassis 60-923 and 40-923